 - South side and sunny: Any spot that faces south and gets afternoon sun is a good location.
 Look for walkways or driveways where you can line up pots.
 Pots can be inexpensive or free plastic ones.
 My neighbor gave me his plastic ones when he planted small trees.

 - Replace hedges with vegetables or fruit trees: Slowly replacing non-edible plants with edible ones is my gardening goal and this keeps the project easy.
-By not taking on too much – I’m ripping out the entire laurel hedge today! – it’s more a manageable job and it can be a process.
+By not taking on too much – I’m ripping out a huge laurel bush today – it’s more a manageable job and it can be a process.

 - Raised beds: Adding raised beds to a grassy area takes a morning of work but results in a summer of fresh vegetables.
 Make sure to use non-pressure treated wood (no chemical leaching) for your building project.